Sam Cooke: Death

-Cooke was killed at the age of 33 on December 11, 1964, at the Hacienda Motel, in South Central Los Angeles, California, located at 91st and South Figueroa Street.
+Cooke was shot and killed on December 11, 1964, at the Hacienda Motel at 91st and South Figueroa streets in South Central Los Angeles.
 Answering separate reports of a shooting and a kidnapping at the motel, police found Cooke's body.
 He had sustained a gunshot wound to the chest, which was later determined to have pierced his heart.

-The motel's manager, Bertha Franklin, said she shot him in self-defense.
-Her account was immediately disputed by Cooke's acquaintances.
+The motel's manager, Bertha Franklin, said she shot Cooke in self-defense.
+Her account was immediately disputed by Cooke's friends, who were not there at the time of the incident.
 The motel's owner, Evelyn Carr, said that she had been on the telephone with Franklin at the time of the incident.
-Carr said she overheard Cooke's intrusion and the ensuing conflict and gunshot and called the police.
+Carr said she overheard Cooke's intrusion and the ensuing conflict and gunshot, and called the police.

 The police record states that Franklin fatally shot Cooke, who had checked in earlier that evening.
-Franklin said that Cooke had banged on the door of her office, shouting "Where's the girl?!", in reference to Elisa Boyer, a woman who had accompanied Cooke to the motel, and who had called the police that night from a telephone booth near the motel minutes before Carr had.
+Franklin said Cooke had banged on the door of her office, shouting "Where's the girl?!" in reference to Elisa Boyer, a woman who had accompanied Cooke to the motel and who had called the police that night from a telephone booth near the motel minutes before Carr had.

-Cooke was struck once in the torso.
-According to Franklin, he exclaimed, "Lady, you shot me," in a tone that expressed perplexity rather than anger, before advancing on her again.
-She said she hit him in the head with a broomstick before he finally fell to the floor and died.
+Franklin shouted back that there was no one in her office except herself, but an enraged Cooke did not believe her and forced his way into the office, naked except for one shoe and a sport jacket.
+He grabbed her, demanding again to know the woman's whereabouts.
+According to Franklin, she grappled with Cooke, the two of them fell to the floor, and she then got up and ran to retrieve a gun.
+Franklin said that she then fired at Cooke in self-defense because she feared for her life.
+He was struck once in the torso.
+According to Franklin, Cooke exclaimed, "Lady, you shot me", in a tone that expressed perplexity rather than anger, before advancing on her again.
+Franklin said she hit him on the head with a broomstick before Cooke finally fell to the floor and died.
 A coroner's inquest was convened to investigate the incident.